mmbman/Katagiri/1986-03-08-Triple-Treasure-Lecture-1.md

 > The merit of having taken refuge in the Three Treasures inevitably appears when there is spiritual communion between the trainee and the Buddha.

-Here it says spiritual communion between the Buddha and the practitioner, the Buddha and you.
+Here it says “spiritual communion” between the Buddha and the practitioner, the Buddha and you.
 “Spiritual communion” means interacting communion of appeal and response (*kannō-dōkō*, 感應道交).

 Appeal means, for instance, “I appeal for help.”
 I ask you to help.
 Not “ask”; [ask] is a more strong meaning.
 I appeal in many ways: spiritually and materialistically.
 Anyway, even if I don’t do something particular, [still] I appeal to you, constantly, for help.